 There are several possible causes of myocarditis in dogs.
 It can either be infectious–meaning it’s caused by bacterial, fungal, viral, or other kinds of infection–or it can be non-infectious, which means it’s caused by heart disease, mineral deficiency, physical injury, or exposure to toxins.

 Here are several possible factors that can lead to myocarditis in dogs:

 - Lyme carditis (transmitted through tick bite)

 - Vitamin E deficiency

 - Exposure to toxins

 Treatments For Myocarditis In Dogs

 Treatment for myocarditis in dogs may require hospitalization until the dogs’ condition stabilizes.
-Goals of treatment include strengthening the heart muscle, reducing any heart arrhythmia that is present, and preventing fluid buildup in the lungs and abdomen.
+Goals of treatment include strengthening the heart muscle and reducing any heart arrhythmia that’s present, as well as preventing fluid buildup in the lungs and abdomen.